Sean Murphy Preview, Player Props: Braves vs. Cubs

 Sean Murphy At The Plate

-- Murphy has had an RBI in 37 games this year (35.9%), including 17 multi-RBI outings (16.5%).
-He has also driven in three or more of his team's runs in eight contests.
+- Murphy has had at least one RBI in 35.6% of his games this season (37 of 104), with two or more RBI 17 times (16.3%).
+He has also accounted for three or more of his team's runs in eight contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.